 - I am Going on a Picnic – This is one of the most fun-filled games that would let your kid explore his/her imagination.
 One person will start saying “I am going on a picnic with an apple” and then the other person will continue with what the first person said and add a new sentence to it.
 It will go like “I am going on a picnic with an apple and a ball”.
 This will continue till one of them has forgotten the chain of things and loses count.
 After that you may start again and may also change the place “I am going to the park with…” This also sharpens your kid’s memory and he/she will have to remember all the things right from the start!
 You can play it on a ride back home from kindergarten or while bathing your kid!

 - Rhyming Tree – Now this is where you get a little crafty.
 This is one of the most creative word games for kindergarteners!
-Draw a tree on a chart paper and on each branch, write a few simple words such as a tree, hat, ball, etc. Now, cut out small petals from another piece of paper and arrange a glue stick and a sketch pen.
+Draw a tree on a chart paper and on each branch, write a few simple words such as tree, hat, ball, etc. Now, cut out small petals from another paper and arrange a glue stick and a sketch pen.
 Put all of these in a tray beside the tree.
 Ask your toddler to write words on these petals that rhyme with the word written on the branches and stick on it.
 This way your little one who is still in kindergarten, or just passed preschool, will be able to play with rhyming words in a creative way!
 This will keep him/her occupied for good while you work or attend an important meeting!
 You can even hang or stick this work of art in your kid’s room.

 Word games for kids are the new way to play and learn for toddlers and kindergarteners!
 Open up the world of vocabulary with these fun word games and watch them play each game with a challenge!
 Happy gaming!